Key stage 3 curriculum

 |Subjects where pupils are taught in ability classes||Subjects where pupils are taught in mixed ability classes|

 |Year 7,8 and 9||English

 |Year 10 and 11||English

-Kirkby High School’s options package includes an options evening with a presentation to parents, an assembly for students and a tailored one to one interview between a member of the senior management team and all pupils and parents.
-These take place in February and March and offer the chance for parents and pupils to discuss their best routes to further education based on prior attainment and percentage chance tables.
-The following subjects are compulsory
+Kirkby High School’s options package includes an Options Evening with a presentation to parents and our careers advisor present to discuss Options choices with Students, parents and carers.
+A number of assemblies are delivered to students to guide them through the Options process and guest speakers from local colleges and universities attend school to support student choices.
+Students also experience a tailored one to one interview between a member of the senior management team.
+Parents and carers are encouraged to attend this interview.
+This takes place in February and March and offers the chance for parents and students to discuss their best routes to further education based on prior attainment and percentage chance tables.
+The following subjects are compulsory:

 |English Language and literature||GCSE (2 Certificates)|